TheBeachLab/myComputing/README.md

 #### Canon M6

 Canon M6 has a micro HDMI port.
 With the Canon M6 I can obtain a clean HDMI out in manual focus.
 But controlling the camera settings is just annoying.
 USB tether does not seem to work and there is a Canon App which is so faulty.

+Magic Lantern is not available for the M6.
+It could run [CHDK](https://chdk.fandom.com/wiki/CHDK) but at the moment of writing the firmware is still unported.

 ## Dummy serial and lp ports